Eyo festival

-The Eyo Festival, otherwise known as the Adamu Orisha Play, is a Yoruba festival unique to Lagos, Nigeria.
-In modern times, it is presented by the people of Lagos as a tourist event and due to its history, is traditionally performed on Lagos Island.
+The Eyo Festival, otherwise known as the Adamu Orisha Play, is a Yoruba festival unique to Lagos, Nigeria and has a strong historical footing in Iperu-Remo, a town in Ikenne Local Government, Ogun State.
+In modern times, it is presented by the people of Lagos as a tourist event.
+Due to the history of its development, it is traditionally performed on Lagos Island.
+A notable festival date was in 2000 commemorating Justice G.B.A.
+Coker, a Lagos high chief, the Olori Adimu and the Olori Eyo of the Adimu Eyo cultural masquerade.

 Eyo

-The word "Eyo" also refers to the costumed dancers, known as the masquerades that come out during the festival.
+The word "Eyo" also refers to the costumed dancers, known as the masquerades, that come out during the festival.
 The origins of this observance are found in the inner workings of the secret societies of Lagos.
 Back in the day, the Eyo festival was held to escort the soul of a departed Lagos King or Chief and to usher in a new king.
-It is widely believed that the play is one of the manifestations of the customary African revelry that serves as the forerunner of the modern carnival in Brazil.
 On Eyo Day, the main highway in the heart of the city (from the end of Carter Bridge to Tinubu Square) is closed to traffic, allowing for procession from Idumota to the Iga Idunganran palace.
 The white-clad Eyo masquerades represent the spirits of the dead, and are referred to in Yoruba as "agogoro Eyo" (literally: "tall Eyo").